 Michelle Carroll began her love affair with DC when she came here from New York for college and eventually made it her home.
 She owns and operates her business, Pilliod Meeting Planning.
 She brings her grace and expertise in overcoming the complexities of the meeting planning process to her work with CHRS.
 Twice she has chaired the House Tour, including one year when she planned her daughter’s wedding to take place the same weekend!
 Due to her planning and organizational skills, it is second nature for her to undertake contract negotiations, deal with organizational structures and budgetary constraints, and adjust to last-minute changes.
 She is also a partner in N&M House Detectives, a house history company.
 She and her husband Dennis have lived on the Hill for 20 years.

 At-Large Member: Steve Kehoe

 Steve Kehoe and his spouse, Bill Crews, have lived on Capitol Hill since late 1998.
-He recently retired from the District Department of Transportation (DDOT) where he worked on various public space policy and regulatory initiatives.
-His regulatory expertise has already proven invaluable to the Society since he joined the board as Communications Chair earlier this year.
-He also serves on the CHRS Zoning Committee.
+Steve retired from the District Department of Transportation (DDOT) over 2 years ago where he worked on various public space policy and regulatory initiatives.
+His regulatory and public space permitting expertise has proven valuable to the Society since he joined the board in January of 2016.
 Steve has a passion for preserving the unique character of the District’s public space and maintaining public access to Capitol Hill’s numerous small parks.
+Additionally, he has been named Chair of the Society’s ad-hoc Public Space Committee.
 His interests include gardening and wood working.

 At-Large Member: Joanna Kendig